storytelling + spoken word

 Below you'll find information about:

-Performances: For a student assembly, performances introduce students to an art form or culture through a balance of demonstration and student interaction.
+• Performances: For an assembly, performances introduce participants to an art form or culture through a balance of demonstration and interaction.

 For more information please call 713.520.9264 or email us at scheduling@yahouston.org.